Resident Evil 4 (2023 video game): Development

 Capcom brought the development in-house in early 2021, led by the Division 1 team, with many staff members who worked on the 2019 remake of Resident Evil 2 returning for Resident Evil 4.
 Producer Yoshiaki Hirabayashi said he found the idea of remaking Resident Evil 4 challenging as a result of its popularity.
 Kazunori Kadoi and Yasuhiro Anpo, who worked on the Resident Evil 2 remake, were selected as directors.
 Kadoi supervised gameplay elements, most notably how to use Leon's knife and its durability after encounters with enemies.
 Capcom minimized the use of quick time events in comparison to the original game.
 The development team was split into three groups that worked on three areas: the village, the castle and the island.

 The team aimed to expand Ashley's characterization and relationship and make the story more horror-focused.
 The visuals were developed to improve the idea of horror.
 The game was developed using the RE Engine.
-While the Japanese voice actors for Leon and Ada in the Resident Evil 2 remake returned to reprise their roles, Nick Apostolides returned from Resident Evil 2 remake to voice Leon.
+While the Japanese voice actors for Leon and Ada in the Resident Evil 2 remake returned to reprise their roles, Nick Apostolides returned from Resident Evil 2 remake to voice Leon in English.
 The English-language voice of Ada was recast to Lily Gao (who previously portrayed the character in the 2021 film Resident Evil: Welcome to Raccoon City), replacing Jolene Andersen.
 Gao deleted her Instagram posts after she was harassed online, later responding to critics with: "My Ada is a survivor.
 She is unpredictable, resilient, and absolutely not a stereotype."
 D.C.
-Douglas, the long time voice of Wesker, did not return; he was instead portrayed by Craig Burnatowski.
+Douglas, the long time English voice of Wesker, did not return; he was instead portrayed by Craig Burnatowski.
 As with previous Resident Evil remakes, an additional cast provided likenesses, 3D modeling and performance capture.
 The Dutch model Ella Freya provided the face model for Ashley, while Genevieve Buechner provided her voice.